 2018 Sandford Award Winners

-We are delighted to announce the 2017 Sandford Award winners.
+We are delighted to announce the 2018 Sandford Award winners.
 Please click here to see the full list.
-The Heritage Education Trust and Bishop Grosseteste University Lincoln would like to congratulate all of the award winners.
+The Heritage Education Trust and Bishop Grosseteste University, Lincoln would like to congratulate all of the award winners.
 The 2018 Sandford Awards Ceremony was hosted by the Tower of London on 19 November and is our longest standing Award holder.

 About the Sandford Award

 The Sandford Award is an independently judged, quality assured assessment of education programmes at heritage sites, museums, archives and collections across the British Isles.

 Now in its 40th year- over 500 sites - including historic houses, museums, galleries, places of worship, gardens, landscapes and collections – have received an Award since the scheme began in 1978.
 They include the Palace of Holyroodhouse in Edinburgh; official residence of Her Majesty The Queen in Scotland, Worcester Cathedral, Holdenby House in Northamptonshire, London Transport Museum and Lismore Castle Arts in Northern Ireland.
-2018 marks our 40th anniversary of the Sandford Award.
+2018 marked our 40th anniversary of the Sandford Award scheme.

 The National Trust, The National Trust for Scotland, English Heritage and National Museums in England, Wales and Ireland all submit their properties for assessment, alongside local authorities, independent trusts and private owners.

 The Awards focus on formal, curriculum-linked education opportunities offered to schools by heritage sites, although recognition is also made of informal learning such as family programmes.
 The Awards are made annually and are non competitive.